Posted on 16 Comments

 8.4V Capable: Yes

-It ended up being a great little servo for a DLG or any other small model where you need power and reliability packed into a compact size.
+It ended up being a great choice for a DLGs and other small models where you need power and reliability packed into a compact body.

-Thanks to its features it became a #1 servo recommendation for a DLG as the pod size is relatively small there.
-Ofc, it will make a great fit for Hawk DLG as well.
+Thanks to its features, it became a #1 servo recommendation for a Hawk DLG.

 In addition, it features an aluminum case and a coreless motor for the best reliability scores.